 The Ceremony of the Keys takes places every night at the Tower of London.
-Apply to The Governor before you visit and join me on a fascinating tour of the Tower during the day to prepare you for your atmospheric night time visit to witness an ancient tradition.
+Apply online before you visit and join me on a fascinating tour of the Tower during the day to prepare you for your atmospheric night time visit to witness an ancient tradition.

 Several of the delightful City churches have free lunchtime concerts which we could include in a City of London tour.

 Hampton Court Palace is particularly lovely to visit in Spring as the grounds are full of daffodils.

 The Tower of London is not so busy this time of year and so it makes a good time to visit.

 February sees style and glamour embrace London as London Fashion Week showcases established names and exciting new talent displaying their creativity at various venues around the city.

 Nestling in the hills above London, Hampstead makes an ideal tour for the summer.
 After exploring the pretty village and hearing about the famous artists and writers who lived here, we can stroll across the beautiful Hampstead Heath to the magnificent art collection housed in Kenwood House.
 On certain summer evenings there are open-air concerts held in the lovely grounds.

 My Greenwich tour is the perfect way to spend a summer’s day.
 Hear about its fascinating maritime history as we enjoy Greenwich Park and some of London’s finest 18th century buildings, before returning to central London by boat.

 Enjoy Shakespeare in the evocative setting of the Regent’s Park Open Air Theatre or the reconstructed Globe Theatre after taking my Southwark tour to set the scene of life in Shakespeare’s London.